TennisVisuals/TMX_docs/pages/tmx/tmx_tournament_overview.md

 ## Downloading Tournaments

+{% include note.html content="Some functionality is not available until an __Organization Key__ has been entered." %}

 In the center of the tournament panel there is a __Cloud Download__ icon.
 Clicking this icon will retrieve a version of the current tournament from the [CourtHive Cloud Server.](tmx_cloud_server.html)

 {% include image.html file="ch_cloudfetch_notfound.png" alt="Not Found" caption="Not Found" %}